derptest/phpmachinist/README.md

 Relationships are quite possibly the strongest feature of PHP Machinist.
 They allow you to quickly associate related data without having to worry about primary keys, foreign keys, and all that other nonsense in your actual tests.
 They will even do some _"find or create"_ magic for you.
-Here is how you use the Blueprints from the example above to create two users and one company reqlly quickly.
+Here is how you use the Blueprints from the example above to create two users and one company really quickly.

 ```php
 <?php